With the Christmas holidays just around the corner, are you seeking something special for your loved ones? This year, we’ve got you covered...

-‘Flesh’ in this context means animal flesh.
+The flesh in this context means animal flesh.
 Beef carcasses.
 Fowl.
-It also means dead fish.
+Fish.
 Photographs do not do these paintings justice.
 The thickness and thinness of the application of the paint needs to be experienced in person, in the flesh.
-The exhibit, ‘Chaim Soutine: Flesh,’ which opened in the Jewish Museum on May 4, presents more than 30 paintings by Soutine.
+The exhibit, Chaim Soutine: Flesh, which was presented in the Jewish Museum in 2018 showcased more than 30 paintings by Chaim Soutine.

-Each room of the exhibit has its own indescribable mood because the style of the paintings in each room is so different from that of all the others.
+Each room of the exhibit had its own indescribable mood because the style of the paintings in each room was so different from that of all the others.
 The entrance to the exhibit is inviting.
 The name ‘Soutine’ is written in large capital letters.
-Below this name are two glass doors, beyond which the painting ‘Still Life with Rayfish’ is visible.
+Below this name are two glass doors, beyond which the painting Still Life with Rayfish is visible.

-The description of this painting, which was inspired by the Chardin painting, ‘The Ray’ from 1725-26, is one of many examples of Soutine going to the museum (often the Louvre), and instead of merely copying the object of his inspiration, he uses the painting as a starting point to make a painting from his own unique perspective.
+This painting, which was inspired by the Chardin painting, The Ray, from 1725-1726, is one of many examples of Soutine going to the museum (often the Louvre).
+Instead of merely copying the object of his inspiration, he uses the painting as a starting point to make a painting from his own unique perspective.

-If Soutine had never painted a single portrait of a chef or a pageboy or a man praying, if he never painted a tree or a house or a blade of grass, he would still be one of the giants of 20th-century art on the basis of his still lifes alone.
+If Soutine had never painted a single portrait of a chef, or a pageboy, or a man praying; if he never painted a tree, or a house, or a blade of grass; he would still be one of the giants of 20th-century art on the basis of his still lifes alone.

-‘Flowers and Fish,’ from 1919, explodes with excitement on the canvas.
-The diagonal direction of the fish and the fork gives the impression that the picture plane of the canvas is being crossed; these objects are coming toward the viewer with a sudden jolt of energy.
+Flowers and Fish, from 1919, explodes with excitement on the canvas.
+The diagonal direction of the fish and the fork gives the impression that the picture plane of the canvas is being crossed, that these objects are coming toward the viewer with a sudden jolt of energy.

 The bright reds of the flowers and the fish, set against a dark brown background, make these intense colors come forward as well.
-Soutine is taking an idea from the Old Masters of the Baroque period—the dark background receding while a more intense, thickly painted color comes forward—which runs counter to the two-dimensional leanings of modern art in which the backgrounds are lighter and brighter and the depth of the picture is compressed.
+Soutine is taking an idea from the old masters of the Baroque period—the dark background receding while a more intense, thickly painted color comes forward—which runs counter to the two-dimensional leanings of modern art in which the backgrounds are lighter and brighter and the depth of the picture is compressed.

-The later Soutines in this exhibit are more abstract in many ways than the earlier ones.
+The later Soutines in this exhibit were more abstract in many ways than the earlier ones.
 When I photographed a detail of one of the earlier paintings, getting close enough to more clearly see the application of the paint, I was still able to identify the objects that were being represented.
 With the later paintings, the photos of the details appear completely abstract.
-By taking these photographs, I was able to see what may have inspired de Kooning and others to play with abstract expressionism.
+By taking these photographs, I was able to see what may have inspired the artist Willem de Kooning and others to play with abstract expressionism.

-Two of the paintings in the exhibit are not still lifes; however, they bookmark the other paintings in a poignant way.
-The first painting, at the beginning of the exhibit, is ‘The Artist’s Studio, Cité Falguière,’ from 1916.
+Two of the paintings in the exhibit were not still lifes; however, they bookmark the other paintings in a poignant way.
+The first painting is The Artist’s Studio, Cité Falguière, from 1916.

 The contour of each object in the painting is well-defined.
 The abstraction is different from what was described above.
 Soutine repeats the rectangle throughout the composition.
 There are red rectangles and yellow rectangles as well as the two rectangles of the sky.

-The other bookmark is the last painting of the exhibit, ‘The Duck Pond at Champigny,’ from the Shmuel Tatz Collection.
+The other bookmark was the last painting of the exhibit, The Duck Pond at Champigny, from the Shmuel Tatz Collection.
 This was painted in July 1943, one month before Soutine’s death.
 In this painting, the contours are less well-defined.
 I believe that this ambiguity of contour freed the artist to go deeper within himself.
-I like the earlier landscape, but I love this later one.